eMetaboHUB/Forum-DiseasesChem/app/build_RDF_store/README.md

   - timeout: The period (in seconds) after which a request will be canceled if too long.
 For CID - PMID, 600 is recommended.
   - additional_files_out_path: a path to a directory where the *additional_files* directory will be created.
   - max_triples_by_files: The maximum number of associations exported in a file.
 For CID - PMID, 5000000 is recommended.
+- [FTP]
+  - ftp: The ftp server address on which created data will be stored.
+A valid adress is not mandatory as data will not be automatically upload to the ftp server, but this will be used to provide metadata (*void:dataDump* triples) in corresponding void.ttl files.

 run from workdir:
 ```python